Tmonster/Tmonster.github.io/_posts/2024-05-29-is-ai-our-jurassic-park?.md

 ### Ethical Reasons

-There are also many ethical concerns/reasons Jurassic Park can be compared to AI development, but I might save that for another blog post if I read Jurassic Park again.
+There are also many ethical concerns and/or reasons for why Jurassic Park can be compared to AI development.
+I will save those for another blog post when I eventually read Jurassic Park again.

 ### Conclusion